Your Position: Home - Sheet Metal Fabrication - What is different about high-speed rail?

 ]

-In China, high-speed lines at speeds between 200 and 250 km/h (124 and 155 mph) may carry freight or passengers, while lines operating at speeds over 300 km/h (186 mph) are used only by passenger CRH/CR trains.[79]
+In China, high-speed lines operating between 200 and 250 km/h (124 and 155 mph) may simultaneously accommodate freight and passenger services, while lines operating above 300 km/h (186 mph) are designated exclusively for passenger CRH/CR trains.

-In the United Kingdom, HS1 is also used by regional trains run by Southeastern at speeds of up to 225 km/h (140 mph), and occasionally freight trains that run to central Europe.
+In the United Kingdom, HS1 is also employed by regional Southeastern running trains, up to speeds of 225 km/h (140 mph), along with occasional freight operations routing to central Europe.

 [